 Copy.ai—an AI writing tool similar to Jasper—doesn’t have a tool specifically for paraphrasing, but it does have a Freestyle tool.

 With it, you can tell the artificial intelligence:

 - What you want to create (or, in this case, what type of content you want to paraphrase)

 - What the content will cover, as well as any instructions for the AI

-- Choose between Standard and Fluency mode
+- Choice between Standard and Fluency mode

-With the Premium version, you can choose from even more modes including Shorten, Expand, and Creative.
+With the Premium version, you can choose from even more modes, including Shorten, Expand, and Creative.
 Plus, you can add more original text and even control word changes.